This post may contain affiliate links, view our disclosure.

 Add the oil to a large skillet over medium heat.
 Once hot, add the onion and red bell pepper, and cook until starting to soften, about 5 minutes, stirring occasionally.
 Add the garlic and spinach and cook until the garlic is fragrant and the spinach is wilted, about 1 minute, stirring frequently.
 Stir in the chicken and spices and cook 1 minute.
 Stir in the salsa, cilantro, and lime zest, and remove from the heat.

-Pro Tip: If you don’t feel like taking the time to assemble burritos, you can eat the filling as a skillet meal.
+TIP: If you don’t feel like taking the time to assemble burritos, you can eat the filling as a skillet meal.
 Top it with cheese if desired, and you’re good to go – or good to freeze!
+This chicken vegetable burrito filling is delicious paired with rice, roasted potatoes, or on a bed of leafy greens.

 2: How to Roll Burritos (And Toast Them!)